MagnaFlow is a global performance automotive brand serving both enthusiast and B2B markets.

 While I did not manage a team, I was trusted to execute independently and uphold brand standards across a wide range of deliverables.

-Consistency was critical.
-Each asset was designed to function as part of a larger system, reinforcing brand recognition whether experienced on a trade show floor, in retail environments, or through digital channels.
+Each deliverable was treated as part of a larger system—ensuring consistent brand recognition across trade show floors, retail environments, and digital channels.